Managing mobile production-inventory systems influenced by a modulation process: Computational Study and Results

-From \Cref{all_L_setb} that presents a trend of average savings from LAJ in Set B containing only $G=1$ instances, we note that as the number of locations $L$ increases, the average value addition due to resource mobility over DNF is very high (30-65\%) generally.
+From \autoref{all_L_setb} that presents a trend of average savings from \ac{LSF} in Set B containing only $G=1$ instances, we note that as the number of locations $L$ increases, the average value addition due to resource mobility over \ac{DNF} is very high (30-65\%) generally.
 Once again, certain configurations extract very high savings.
 Although an increasing trend is expected as seen in \cite{Malladi2018a}, we do not see it clearly in these averages.

-We now consider the computational efficiency of the heuristics. \Cref{seta_runtime_G} presents the time taken to compute the policy on a single trajectory using MP, GLR, LAJ, and JR and the time taken to compute $\hat{v}^F_l$ for all locations per instance.
-We note that MP is the fastest while GLR and LAJ are significantly faster than JR. Between GLR and LAJ, GLR is faster, with a clear edge for $G>1$.

-LAJ is computationally faster than GLR on Set B (\Cref{setb_runtime_L}) that contains only $G=1$ instances as LAJ can be solved as a linear program for $G=1$.

-\Cref{seta_runtime_N} shows that the computational effort of computing $\hat{v}^F_l\ \forall \ l$ increases significantly when $N$ is increased to 4 as the number of belief states considered increases rapidly.
-Thus, we consider the case where the decision maker uses the steady state (SS) distribution $\pi$ (when it exists) as the \textit{epoch-invariant} belief state without dynamics.
-From \Cref{po_ss_co_seta}, we note that LAJ with SS and LAJ with PO decision-making perform almost identically.
-However, on shorter horizons, the additional savings from PO over SS are slightly higher (\Cref{all_seta_0.2_shorter_hor}).
+Since the efficiency of the heuristics decreases with increase in the number of modulation states $N$ in partially observed (PO) decision-making, we consider the case where the decision maker uses the steady state (SS) distribution $\pi$ (when it exists) as the \textit{epoch-invariant} belief state without dynamics.
+From \autoref{po_ss_co_seta}, we note that \ac{LSF} with SS and \ac{LSF} with PO decision-making perform almost identically.
+However, on shorter horizons, the additional savings from PO over SS are about 2-3\% higher (\autoref{all_seta_0.2_shorter_hor} of \autoref{ex_tables}).
+This observation reinforces the value addition of non-stationary demand modeling over short horizons although over long horizons, accurate stationary demand distributions would yield similar savings.
 We also compare PO with the case where the modulation process is completely observed and find that complete observability of the modulation process improves overall savings by only 1\%.

-Thus, we conclude our computational analysis by emphasizing the significant impact of module mobility, the value of module capacity, and nature of epoch-variance of demands on the performance of production-inventory systems under epoch-variant demands and while indicating the comparative advantages of the heuristics LAJ and GLR over JR. In particular, LAJ for $G=1$ and GLR for $G>1$ are efficient as well as effective.
+Thus, we conclude our computational analysis by emphasizing the significant impact of module mobility, the value of module capacity, and nature of epoch-variance of demands on the performance of production-inventory systems under epoch-variant demands and while indicating the comparative advantages of the heuristics \ac{LSF} and \ac{RRO} over \ac{RSF}.
+In particular, \ac{LSF} for $G=1$ and \ac{RRO} for $G>1$ are efficient as well as effective.